huangli712/Zen/README.md

 # Zen

-Zen is a modern DFT + DMFT (namely, density functional theory plus dynamical mean-field theory) computation framework.
-It is composed of a few components, including:
+Zen is a modern DFT + DMFT (namely, density functional theory plus dynamical mean-field theory) computation framework, which can be employed to study the exotic properties of strongly correlated systems.
+It is an all-in-one package, including the following components:

 * **ZenApps** (v0.9.1-devel.210622)
 * **ZenTools** (v0.9.1-devel.210622)